IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

   ok: invoked /_/hello with id 44794bd6aab74415b4e42a308d880e5b
   ```

   The complete **Activation record** in JSON format which contains all information about the activation including the complete function's `response`.
+The JavaScript function's output is the string `Hello world` which appears as the value of the `payload` key.

   ```json
   ...